 The MT- RJ is a duplex connector where both fibers are in a single polymer ferrule.
 It utilizes pins for alignment and has male, female, and plug and jack formats.
-The MT-RJ is a duplex is often difficult to test, as most tests sets do not allow direct adaption to the connector.
+The MT-RJ is a duplex and is often difficult to test, as most test sets do not allow direct adaption to the connector.

 Lucent Connector (LC)

 The LC connectors are highly popular within single mode networks.
 It is known for good performance and small size.
 LC connectors have a 1.25mm ferrule, approximately half the size of SC connectors.
 It’s also commonly referred to as the “little connector”.

 Plastic Fiber Optic Cable Connectors

 Plastic FOC connectors are not very popular when compared to glass fiber.
 These connectors are cheap and are mainly designed and used for easy application.
 Polished or epoxy options are usually not available with plastic connectors.

 Opti-Jack duplex connectors greatly resemble the commonly known RJ-45 connector.
 The rugged duplex connector is designed around two ST-Type ferrules and maintains the same size as RJ-45 connectors.
 The connectors are plug and jack (male and female).